the ribble River catchment

 Therefore, catchment management is an important aspect of environmental and water resource management.
 In fact, you could say that rivers are at the heart of almost every ecosystem in the world.

-Our catchment covers an area of over 750 square miles and contains more than 3479 miles (5,600 kilometres) of watercourses.
-As well as the Ribble we look after the Calder, Hodder, Darwen, and Douglas sub-catchment.
-This means that we not only look after all these rivers, but all the rivers, streams, and becks that flow into them.
+The Ribble river catchment covers an area of over 750 square miles and contains more than 3479 miles (5,600 kilometres) of watercourses.
+As well as the Ribble we look after the Calder, Hodder, Darwen, and Douglas sub-catchments.

-Across this area is a really diverse and varied types of habitat, from farm land, to woodland, to cities and industrial areas.
-This variety of habitats means there is huge variety of fish, mammals and invertebrates that call this area their home.
+Across this area is a really diverse and varied types of habitats.
+From farmland, to woodland, to cities and industrial areas.
+Because of this variety in habitat there is huge variety of fish, mammals and invertebrates that call this area their home.